Generalization

 - Deriving built-up areas

-And here are some related pull requests:
+And here are the most important related pull requests (already merged):